szhmel/repository_zihe/README.md

 To analyze the data you will need to install two `R` packages called "survnimer" and "survival".

-In order to successfully generate the report, you should download all files in `repository_zihe`, and make sure you always run from the directory where these files are located.
+In order to successfully generate the report, you should download all files in `repository_zihe`, and make sure you always run from the directory.
+The file structure were included in `File Sturcture.txt`

 The process of generating the report has already been organized, so you could install these two package by the following bash code